jokergoo/circlize/README.md

 More tests will be added.

+### Install

+The package has been submitted to CRAN, so you can install it through:

+    install.packages("circlize")

+Together with the package are four vignettes which provide detailed descriptions and examples.

 ## the Perl module

 There is also a Perl module `R::Comment2Man` to convert comments to documentary files.

 Comments are marked as the Markdown-style and it looks more clear than that under the `Roxygen` package.

-It still has a lot of bugs, but it works now.
+It still has a lot of bugs, but it at least works.

 The module could be run as: